PranavBansal04/UK-Charities-Network-Analysis/README.md

     $ cd UK-Charities-Network-Analysis

-Ipython notebooks can be directly uploaded to Google Colab used.
+Now you will be able to see all Ipython notebooks which can be directly uploaded to Google Colab and run.

 #